Reparations

 Reparations have the potential to reduce the racial wealth gap and increase public safety.

 Researchers, government entities, and elected officials have acknowledged slavery and discrimination led directly to the health, housing, and wealth gaps between Black and white residents in the US.
 As a result of slavery and the policy decisions that followed in its wake, there has been a disinvestment in Black communities and the core drivers of safety that prevent violence.: one indicator of the scale of disinvestment is, white households in DC have 81 times the net worth of Black households.
-States like California and New York, and cities like Evanston, Detroit, Providence, and Greenbelt have passed legislation to convene task forces charged with studying and making recommendations for repair.
-DC should align with this national policy shift by enacting and implementing legislation to convene a reparations task force.
+States like California and New York, and cities like DC, Evanston, Detroit, Providence, and Greenbelt have passed legislation to convene task forces charged with studying and making recommendations for repair.

 What you need to know